abelgomez/dblp.downloader/README.md

   -h, --help            show this help message and exit -a AUTHORS_FILE, --authors-file AUTHORS_FILE
                         Authors file, containing the author's names and their DBLP keys in CSV.
 An empty file will be created if the given file does not exist.
+  -o OUTPUT_FILE, --output-file OUTPUT_FILE
-  -s START_YEAR, --start-year START_YEAR
+                        Output file.
+If not specified, results will be shown in stdout -s START_YEAR, --start-year START_YEAR
                         start year
   -e END_YEAR, --end-year END_YEAR